-If you’ve ever been guilty of this you might be interested to know that it sometimes creates more problems.
+If you’ve ever been guilty of adopting this approach you might be interested to know that it sometimes creates more problems.
 It is better to …communicate with purpose and don’t rush

 Well of course our time is precious and we should use it wisely!
-DUH this is self-evident but it doesn’t and shouldn’t dictate how we choose to communicate with others.
+DUH this is self-evident but it shouldn’t dictate how we choose to communicate with others.

-Don’t make all your decisions based on the importance of your time when choosing how you get in contact and share with others.
-Getting your message across clearly and unambiguously is as important, if not more so, than saving time.
+Don’t make all your decisions based on the importance of your time when choosing how you share a change intitiative with others.
+Getting your message across clearly and unambiguously is as important, if not more important than saving time.

-Before we revert to electronic or written messaging as a default think about what we loose from face to face discussion, particularly if we are interacting with strangers.
+Before we revert to electronic or written messaging as a default in communicating change think about what we loose from face to face discussion.

-When we communicate with strangers or someone we only have a casual relationship with us we have to remember that they have no background from which to infer meaning or context to your words.
-Nuances of humour, sarcasm and anger are not easy to pick up when written down in black and white.
+If you are communicating with someone you only have a casual relationship then you have to remember that they have no background or relationship with you from which to infer meaning or context to your words.

-Two studies recently have found we often OVER estimate that those receiving our emails can ‘interpret’ our message, when in fact the reality is that when they don’t know us or the context of our message they will “fill in the gaps with stereotypes and potential faulty guesses”.
+Two studies have shown that if those receiving our ‘written’ messages’ don’t know us, or the context of our message, they will “fill in the gaps with stereotypes and potential faulty guesses”.

-So it’s quicker and easier to drop someone an email but sometimes it is better to consider spending the time in talking through the change directly with those affected.
+So while it is quicker and easier to send an email it is much better to consider spending the time in talking through the change directly with those affected.

-Some authors have proposed a guiding framework for when we should be using electronic versus face to face – one suggests we ask ourselves the following questions
+It might be useful to consider the following questions when deciding to use electronic versus face to face communication – one author suggests we ask ourselves the following questions

 - Is it important for you to gauge the response of your audience to ‘modulate’ you message?